 After stopping the baby’s beating heart, Carhart gives the woman medicine to induce labor.
 Within four days, she delivers a dead boy or girl in a nearby hotel.
 Two precious women have died from complications, not to mention all those little women.

-As my husband and I left the clinic that chilly Sunday afternoon in March, Carhart was due to arrive.
+As my husband and I left the late-term abortion clinic that chilly Sunday afternoon in March, Carhart was due to arrive.
 Mark later said, “It was a weird feeling standing in front of a place where I knew babies were going to be killed later that day.”